 The PHMEIA model is a multiregional SAM-based model developed with the specific purpose of assessing the economic contribution of Pacific halibut resource to the economy of the United States and Canada.
 The model reflects the interdependencies between eleven major sectors and two Pacific halibut-specific sectors.10 The extended model (referred here as PHMEIA-r) introduces to the SAM also the saltwater charter sector that is disaggregated from the services-providing industry.
-The PHMEIA-r estimates assume that the economic impact of Pacific halibut charter fishing is equivalent to estimating the total economic loss resulting from the saltwater charter sector, however, should be interpreted cautiously because of the uncertainty on how much of the saltwater angling effort directly depends on Pacific halibut.11
+The PHMEIA-r estimates assume that the economic impact of Pacific halibut charter fishing is equivalent to estimating the total economic loss resulting from the saltwater charter sector in each region shrinking by share of Pacific halibut effort in total effort.
+The results for the charter sector, however, should be interpreted cautiously because of the uncertainty on how much of the saltwater angling effort directly depends on Pacific halibut.11